kevL/yata/ReadMe.txt

        Appendix E: how to use Info paths)

-Talkfile
+TalkTable
 - Path to ... (opens a file-browser to select a Dialog.Tlk file.
 THE PATH WILL NOT BE SAVED.
 But see the Settings.Cfg "dialog=" option.
-A check will appear if the file is loaded successfully - clicking this operation when checked clears loaded talkfile entries.
-Note that if the file changes on disk - Yata does not write to the talkfile, it only reads it - then it needs to be re-pathed for those changes to be reflected on the statusbar)
+A check will appear if the file is loaded successfully - clicking this operation when checked clears loaded talktable entries.
+Note that if the file changes on disk - Yata does not write to the talktable, it only reads it - then it needs to be re-pathed for those changes to be reflected on the statusbar or in a selected cell's "strref" dialog)
+- Path to custom ... (opens a file-browser to select a custom talktable - see Path to ... and the Settings.Cfg "dialogalt=" option)

 Help
 - ReadMe.txt : F1 (opens this document in a text-editor)